4383/governance/goals/proposed/remove-eventlet.rst

 Medium terms solutions
 ~~~~~~~~~~~~~~~~~~~~~~

-Now Eventlet can be considered as healthy and Openstack secured for the coming
+Now Eventlet can be considered as healthy and OpenStack secured for the coming
 series (2024.2/Dalmatian).

 As our goal is to remove Eventlet and as Eventlet occupies an important place
-in Openstack, we would have to consider the following points:
+in OpenStack, we would have to consider the following points:

 #.
 Asyncio in some aspects may be a credible alternatives to many Eventlet
    use cases.
 If some deliverables are eager to use some Asyncio based
    solutions they would surely also aim to use our common libraries in an
    Asyncio based fashion.

-   For this reason, if common libraries from Openstack have the opportunity
+   For this reason, if common libraries from OpenStack have the opportunity
    to offer drivers, backends, or facades based on Asyncio, in addition of
    the already existing drivers, backends, and facades, then they must
    provide these opportunity to not closing the door of the Asyncio based